Buying life insurance as a cancer patient presents several challenges.

 Are you applying for life insurance after cancer, the type of cancer you had is incredibly important.
 Serious cancers like leukemia could be uninsurable whereas mild forms like non-melanoma skin cancer could have no impact on your classification.

-- Standard: Ideal situation for cancer patients that had breast, thyroid, testicular, and prostate cancer.
+- Standard: Ideal situation for cancer patients that have breast, thyroid, testicular, and prostate cancer.
 Applicants need to be cancer-free for at least 5 years.
 Applicants should also have good health.

 Life Insurance Case Studies for Cancer Patients